DamenaM/Leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖To Do list: list structure: <a name="about-project"></a>

->In this project, you will build a simple HTML list of To Do tasks.
-The list will be styled according to the specifications listed later in this lesson.
-This simple web page will be built using webpack and served by a webpack dev server.
+In this activity you will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
+You should develop a first working version of the app following a wireframe, but without styling - just focus on functionality.
+In following activities, you will consume the Leaderboard API using JavaScript async and await and add some styling.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>